oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/loop_carried_dependency/README.md

 > - For non-POSIX shells, like csh, use the following command: `bash -c 'source <install-dir>/setvars.sh ; exec csh'`
 >
 > Windows*:
-> - `C:\Program Files (x86)\Intel\oneAPI\setvars.bat`
+> - `C:\Program Files(x86)\Intel\oneAPI\setvars.bat`
 > - Windows PowerShell*, use the following command: `cmd.exe "/K" '"C:\Program Files (x86)\Intel\oneAPI\setvars.bat" && powershell'`
 >
-> For more information on configuring environment variables, see *[Use the setvars Script with Linux* or macOS*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html)* or *[Use the setvars Script with Windows*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html)*.
+> For more information on configuring environment variables, see [Use the setvars Script with Linux* or macOS*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html) or [Use the setvars Script with Windows*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).

-### Use Visual Studio Code* (VS Code) (Optional)

-You can use Visual Studio Code* (VS Code) extensions to set your environment, create launch configurations, and browse and download samples.

-The basic steps to build and run a sample using VS Code include:
- 1. Configure the oneAPI environment with the extension **Environment Configurator for Intel® oneAPI Toolkits**.
- 2. Download a sample using the extension **Code Sample Browser for Intel® oneAPI Toolkits**.
- 3. Open a terminal in VS Code (**Terminal > New Terminal**).
- 4. Run the sample in the VS Code terminal using the instructions below.

-To learn more about the extensions and how to configure the oneAPI environment, see the *[Using Visual Studio Code with Intel® oneAPI Toolkits User Guide](https://www.intel.com/content/www/us/en/develop/documentation/using-vs-code-with-intel-oneapi/top.html)*.

-### On Linux*

 1. Change to the sample directory.
 2. Build the program for **Intel® PAC with Intel Arria® 10 GX FPGA**, which is the default.